 Update – 11/23/14

 I did actually find out why Chromcast was ultimately removed from Google Play.
-It was not by force from Google themselves but by the developer due to what Google was doing to the chromecast protocol.
+It was not by force from Google themselves but by the developer due to what Google was doing to the Chromecast protocol.
 Google has decided that they are going to encrypt all of their services including youtube!
-Which they have also done so on the air-play protocol making third party receiver apps pointless with the YouTube client!
-Under the Guise of security Google has tightened the screws down on anyone who decides that they are going to think outside the box and make their own receivers.
-As a result; The developer of CheapCast was being bombarded with negative reviews stating that it didn’t work for things like NetFlix, or Chromcast mirroring and the list kept getting higher and higher the more encryption practices were being used.
-Thanks to Martin I can provide to you the source code for those smart enough to want to continue the work of cheapcast and make it better!
+They have also done so on the air-play protocol making third-party receiver apps pointless with the YouTube client!
+Under the Guise of security, Google has tightened the screws down on anyone who decides that they are going to think outside the box and make their own receivers.
+As a result; The developer of CheapCast was being bombarded with negative reviews stating that it didn’t work for things like NetFlix, or Chromecast mirroring and the list kept getting higher and higher the more encryption practices were being used.
+Thanks to Martin I can provide you with the source code for those smart enough to want to continue the work of cheapcast and make it better!

 Since I cannot find any proof if any wrong or illegal doings with this program.
 I will link it until someone says otherwise to me.
 If the developer does have a website please let me know!
 I want to point people in the right direction so that they can get all of the credit that they deserve!